damienmaier/encrypted-vault/cyptography_primitives.md

 ## Randomness

 All the random values are chosen using the randomness provided by the OS.
-On Linux, this means using the `getrandom` system call.

 For the nonces, symmetric keys and asymmetric keys, this is done by using `dryoc::dryocsecretbox::Nonce::gen()`, `dryoc::dryocsecretbox::Key::gen()`, `dryoc::dryocbox::Nonce::gen()` and `dryoc::dryocbox::KeyPair::gen()`.
 Those functions internally use [rand::rngs::OsRng](https://docs.rs/rand/0.5.0/rand/rngs/struct.OsRng.html), which is an RNG that retrieves randomness from the OS.